andreidobrinski/microfrontends-course-udemy/notes.md

 If the subprojects require different versions, then webpack will serve both versions.

 If the subprojects require the same version, then webpack will only serve one instance of it.

+If forcing a singleton:true but specifying conflicting versions, webpack with throw a console warning about conflicting rules.